 top of page

-EP and Solo Exhibition, Warrington Museum & Art Gallery Apr-Jul 2022
+Warrington Museum & Art Gallery | 2022

-Ruby Tingle draws together the Museum’s herpetology collection and Cabinet of Curiosities Gallery through collage, music, film, installation and performance to explore the preservation of amphibians and reptiles.
-Inspired by these species links to the monstrous and mythological, she has drawn upon the museum’s Spirit Store, Prehistory gallery, Palissy-ware objects and painting ‘Daughter of the Lagoons’ to create interventions which look at these animals’ extraordinary nature in folklore and reality.
-Performances every Saturday invite visitors to step into a fantastical underworld of anthropomorphic characters, who will be present in the galleries just as reptile creatures would have lounged around the vast red desert and salt lakes of pre historic Warrington.
+Inspired by these species links to the monstrous and mythological, Ruby has drawn upon the museum’s Spirit Store, Prehistory gallery, Palissy-ware objects and painting ‘Daughter of the Lagoons’ to create interventions which look at these animals’ extraordinary nature in folklore and reality.
+Performances invite visitors to step into a fantastical underworld of anthropomorphic characters, who will be present in the galleries just as reptile creatures would have lounged around the vast red desert and salt lakes of pre historic Warrington.

 Martin Lewsley: Sound Installation

-Steven Calver: Olfactory scent installation
+Steven Calver: scent installation

 Simon Woolham: The frog